datake/DetectionRL/README.md

 - Flag_ADV = True we evaluate the adversarial noises
 - Flag_OOD = True we evaluate the OOD noises

+The current implementation is based on two classical control and six Atari games.
+The code for carla will be updated shortly...

 ## Part 2: Online Detection (to be updated)